MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-lro.md

 ## Asynchronous long-running operations

 The code below shows how the `PollerFlux` API allows users to observe a long-running operation.
 It's important to note that in asynchronous APIs the network calls happens in a different thread than the main-thread that calls subscribe().
-This means that the main-thread may terminate before the result is available.
-It's up to the developer to ensure that the application doesn't exit before the async operation has had time to complete.
+What this means is that the main-thread may terminate before the result is available.
+It's up to you to ensure that the application doesn't exit before the async operation has had time to complete.

 In the async API, a `PollerFlux` will be returned immediately, but the long-running operation itself won't commence until a subscription is made to the returned `PollerFlux`.
 This is the same as how all `Flux`-based APIs operate.
 Shown below is an example of an async long-running operation: